Tonkin Palace: History

 The palace was built by Auguste Henri Vildieu between 1918 and 1919 to house the French Governor of Tonkin.

 The building was the location of Viet Minh's takeover of northern Vietnam, following the August Revolution in 1945.

 On December 20, 1946, the French Army battled to capture Tonkin Palace from Viet Minh.
 The fighting was intense and marked the early stage of the First Indochina War.
 After six attacks, 122 casualties, and the destruction of four tanks, the French Army occupied the palace.

 After the partition of Vietnam, it became the state guest house of North Vietnam, while South Vietnam had the state guest house at Nguyễn Du Street, Nhà khách 108 Nguyễn Du, and close to the Independence Palace.

-In modern times, the building serves as the State Guest House of the Vietnamese Government.
+In modern times, even though the building is designated as the State Guest House of the Vietnamese Government but it is mostly used for usual press briefings and formal meetings by Ministry of Foreign Affairs, while Hung Vuong Hotel serves as de facto state guest house under management of Office of Vietnamese Government.

+After a major restoration and upgrading in 2025, the site has been designated as a headquarter of Office of the President of Vietnam along with two new office buildings having identical architectural style as Tonkin Palace, while the Presidential Palace remains for state ceremonial activities.

 Viet Minh-aligned people overran the building in 1945, being the symbollic image representing the August Revolution.